-Boston University and UROP are proud to announce that we received a three-year Arnold & Mabel Beckman Foundation Scholars Program Award starting in 2014, which marks the sixth time that Boston University has received a Beckman Award.
-The current Beckman award will allow six Boston University students to receive generous two-year Scholar awards to conduct independent research.
-Two Beckman Scholars were selected in April 2015 and we will be selecting two new scholars in April 2016.
+Boston University and UROP received a three-year Arnold & Mabel Beckman Foundation Scholars Program Award starting in 2017 which marked the seventh time that Boston University received a Beckman Award.
+Dr. Tom Gilmore of Biology is Director of the Beckman Program at BU, and it includes select faculty research mentors from Biology, Chemistry, Biomedical Engineering, and the Biochemistry & Molecular Biology Program.
+The 2017 Beckman award enabled six Boston University students to receive generous two-year Scholar awards to conduct independent research.

 Each student named as a Beckman Scholar performs research part-time during two academic years and full-time over two summers.
 The Beckman Scholar Award consists of a stipend ($4,600 per academic year, $6,800 per summer), a travel and supplies allowance ($2,800), and a mentor allowance for travel and supplies ($5,000).
 The award also includes a trip to the Beckman Scholars Annual Research Symposium, held each summer in Irvine, CA, where each student will present his or her research to a group of Beckman scholars, mentors, scientists, and administrators.
 Competition for this award is open to Boston University sophomores who are US Citizens or Permanent Residents and who are majoring in Biology, BMB, Chemistry or Biomedical Engineering.
 For more information on the award and the application process, please click here.

 Structural Characterization of the Binding of Keap1 and Small Molecule Monophore #917261